Skip to main content

 3. Limit the results

-A screenshot showing the different source types in the library database
+A screenshot showing the limited options for source types

 Photo by BYUH Library